bryan-at-looker/embed-sdk-sko-markdown/section4.md

   addStateOptions(states)
 ```

 Now check the dropdown - we've got a nice long list of states and locales in other countries; let's narrow that down to U.S. states.
-Move to `demo_user.json` and give the user a country user attribute like this:
+Move to `demo_user.json` and give the user a country user attribute similar to what you see coded below.
+This is another server side change, so in this case you need to go to your terminal and Control+C to exit the server and then `npm start` after updating the user attribute.

 ```
   "user_attributes": {